Birch-san/birchlabs-site/src/_posts/2018-05-11-a-soundfont-vst-for-macos.markdown

 No soundfont plugin.

 I went to the FL Studio forums.
 There was an argument, started by me.
-I was given some advice:
+A user encouraged me:

 > You know how to code? […] Well enough to know both what's easy and rewarding?
 If so, then consider [making it yourself].